shaktit159-Analyst/AI_FINANCIAL_FRAUD_DETECTION-REAL_DATASET.IPYNB/README.md

 3️⃣ Random Forest Classifier

-An ensemble learning algorithm that combines multiple decision trees and is used as the primary model for comparison and fraud prediction.
+An ensemble learning algorithm that combines multiple decision trees and is used for model comparison and fraud prediction.

 ---

 📊 Model Evaluation

-Fraud detection is an imbalanced classification problem, so Accuracy alone cannot provide a complete picture of model performance.
+Because financial fraud detection is an imbalanced classification problem, Accuracy alone cannot provide a complete picture of model performance.

 The project evaluates models using: